Children and Teen Programming

 Preschool Storytime / After School Steam Adventures

 The purpose of storytime is to introduce young children to the world of literature and the joy of reading.
-Sessions include songs, stories and fingerplays.
-Children participate independently in these sessions.
-Preschool storytime is aimed at ages 2-5 year olds (although the program is open to all ages).
+Sessions include songs, stories, and fingerplays.
+Preschool storytime is aimed at ages 2-5-year-olds (although the program is open to all ages).

 Family Craft Time